 Science Year Course Description 9 Science provides an empirical way of answering interesting and important questions about the biological, physical and technological world.
 The understanding of science and its social and cultural contexts provides a basis for students to make reasoned evidence-based future choices and ethical decisions, and to engage in finding innovative solutions to science-related personal, social and global issues, including sustainable futures.
-At least 50% of the course time will be allocated to hands-on practical experiences.
-All students are required to undertake at least one research project during Stage 4 involving 'hands-on' practical investigation.
-Topics: Atoms and The Periodic Table, Body Coordination, Waves, Dynamic Earth, Electricity, Ecology, Shaping Sustainable Futures 10 Topics: Forces and Motion, Genetics and Evolution, Compounds and Reactions, Universe and an Independent Student Research Project.
-Competitions and Opportunities: UNSW Science Comp, National Australia Chemistry Quiz, Rio Tinto Big Science Competition, UOW Regional Science Fair and STANSW Young Scientist Awards.
+At least 50% of the course time will be allocated to practical experiences.
+All students are required to undertake at least one research project during Stage 5 involving practical investigation.
+Topics: Chemistry, Coordination and Reproduction, Waves and Energy, Dynamic Earth, Electricity, Ecosystems, Disease 10 Topics: Physics, Genetics and Evolution, Chemistry, Big Bang and Independent Student Research Project.
+Competitions and Opportunities: UNSW Science Comp, National Australia Chemistry Quiz, Big Science Competition, STANSW Young Scientist Awards and Olympiad